cloudant-labs/graphdb-slate/source/includes/api/_design_documents.md

 });
 ```

-Filter functions format the [changes feed](#get-changes), removing changes you don't want to monitor.
-The filter function is run over every change in the changes feed, and only those for which the function returns `true` are returned to the client in the response.

-Filter functions receive two arguments: `doc` and [req](#req). `doc` represents the document currently being filtered.

-To use a filter function on the changes feed, specify the function in the `_changes` query.
-See the examples for more details.
+To use a filter function on the changes feed, specify the `filter` parameter in the `_changes` query.

 ### Update Validators